memgraph/rune/README.md

 This document provides step-by-step instructions on how to run the rune frontend alone.
 Before running the app, you will need to install its dependencies and set up a `.env` file with a `REACT_APP_GITHUB_API_TOKEN` field.
 The token will be used for accessing the GitHub API.

+## Disclaimer

+> **Warning**
+> It is recommended that you have access to GPT-4 via the OpenAI API.
+GPT-3.5 will probably fail to make correct knowledge graphs from your data.

 ## Development

 If you made changes to the code, do: